bcakmakoglu/vue-flow/docs/src/examples/save.md

 The "built-in" storage feature has been fully removed.
 :::

-Storing nodes and loading is easy to handle.
+There is no built-in storage feature, however creating a save & restore feature is simple.

-This example demonstrates a save & restore functionality using the `LocalStorage` of the browser.
+This example demonstrates save & restore functionality using the `LocalStorage` of the browser.
 You are of course free to implement your own logic (for example fetching the data from an API that's connected to a database).

 <div class="mt-6">